kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

 	+ Discuss any shortcomings with Rust
 	+ Short discussion on development experience?
 (Productivity etc)

-+ ### What is in store for drivers
++ ### What is in store for drivers/rust
-	+ (Writing Linux Kernel mods in Rust)
-		+ Cover more Kernel APIs
-		+ Better kbuild integration
-		+ It's preferred to stop using C to support writing of true Rust modules in mainline kernel
-	+ Other future research
+	+ Focusing on Drivers/Kernel etc
+		+ Addition of Rust into Linux, what has it done and what will it do?
+		+ Anymore progress from Apple/MS?
+		+ Are there any solutions/improvements appearing that aren't Rust?
+	+ Focusing on Rust;
+		+ Discuss how Volvo and other automotive companies are carrying out Research regarding Rust.
+		+ DRM driver w/ Linux on Apple silicon